activefrequency/pyavatax/docs/advanced.rst

 Running the Tests
 -----------------

 If you're working with the source code and want to run our tests, as stated previously, we are using pytest.
-I've written a test specifically for the Django features.
-If you're not running in a django environment just be prepared that one test will fail gracefully, and that is expected.
+I've written tests specifically for the Django features.
+If you're not running in a django environment just be prepared those tests will fail gracefully, and that is expected.

 If you have a Django environment you can run ``manage.py shell`` locally and then this:
 ::